google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 ### Test it

-Right-click the workspace and a block and check that the separator line is there.
+Open a context menu on the workspace and a block and check that the separator line is there.

 ## Summary